-Logged in User
+9 Logged in User

-This tells you which user is logged in to your PC.
+This tells you which user is logged in to your All-In-One PC.

-Control Panel
+© Control Panel

-UK/ N. IRELAND HELPLINE 0871 3761020 REP. IRELAND HELPLINE 1-800-992508 (calls are charged at 7p per min from a standard landline, calls from mobiles could be higher) You can use the icons in Control Panel to change the appearance and functionality of Windows®7.
-These icons represent options for configuring your PC.
+You can use the icons in Control Panel to change the appearance and functionality of Windows®7.
+These icons represent options for configuring your All-In-One PC.
 You should, however, consult "Help and Support" on the potential effects of certain changes.

-3 System tray
+System tray

 System tray on the current time.
 When certain events occur, for example, upon receipt of an e-mail message or upon opening the task manager, it may happen that too many notification symbols are displayed in this field.
 Windows® displays a notification symbol when an event occurs.
 After a short time, Windows® places the symbol in the background, in order to maintain the straightforwardness of the field.
 You can access the symbols placed in the background by clicking on a button in the system tray.
-Safety